Conky – The Fully Customizable System Monitor For Linux

 Tips for configuration

-• The best way to get beautiful conky designs is to browse related subreddits (mentioned above) and copy the parts of the config you like.
+• The best way to get beautiful conky designs is to browse related Subreddits (mentioned above) and copy the parts of the config you like.
 This way you can also find new ideas for modules, fonts and display art.

 • Make your configs modular.
 This would mean that you write separate bash/lua scripts for every functionality you want (for ex. a news bulletin) and then add those to the code.
 This makes it easier to share snippets of your code and makes it easily extensible.